This document describes the Component Inspection File Format (Inspect Format).

 EXTENT block holding

-the string data, and they contain the total length of the string across
+the binary data, and they contain the total length of the data in bytes

-EXTENT blocks contain a string payload and the index of the next
+EXTENT blocks contain an arbitrary byte data payload and the index of

 NAME blocks give objects and values a human-readable identifier.
 They